vladdyz/fragments/README.md

 Allows the server to run while connecting the VSCode debugger to the process, useful for setting breakpoints, checking the value of variables at a given point in the code, and observing the callstack.
 Relies on the .vscode/launch.json script.

-Currently, environment variables are logged when running this script.
+Currently, environment variables are logged when running this script via Pino.

 ### npm run dev